luciamartinf/AssignmentAnswers/Assignment4/README.md

 ## USAGE:

-`USAGE ruby main.rb arabidopsis.fa spombe.fa`
+`USAGE ruby main.rb AThaliana.fa SPombe.fa`

+Notice that running the script with this files may take a while (around 4 hours)

 ## Files